intuitive-devops/aiops/README.md

 # aiops

-* A compendium of resources for podman-based AiOps, wrapping prometheus.
+* A compendium of resources for podman-based AiOps, wrapping [prometheus](https://github.com/Cartheur-Research/prometheus-net) for dotnet.
 * A living project designed to encompass [ideal](https://github.com/cartheur/ideal) and its [construct](https://github.com/cartheur/ideal-forth).

 ### Open initiatives